catchorg/Catch2/docs/contributing.md

 Catch2 currently targets C++14 as the minimum supported C++ version.
-Features from higher language versions should be used only sparingly, when the benefits from using them outweight the maintenance overhead.
+Features from higher language versions should be used only sparingly, when the benefits from using them outweigh the maintenance overhead.

 Example of good use of polyfilling features is our use of `conjunction`, where if available we use `std::conjunction` and otherwise provide our